Yandex Cloud

 • diskTypeId: Disk type.

 • hostsCount: Number of hosts in the group.
-Minimum number of DATA hosts: one; minimum number of MANAGER hosts: three.
+The minimum number of DATA hosts is one, while the minimum number of MANAGER hosts is three.

 • zoneIds: List of availability zones the cluster hosts are located in.